vinayakvision/samsung-riscv/README.md

 <details>

 <summary> <b>Task 5:</b> This task involves designing an 8-bit Arithmetic Logic Unit (ALU) for the VSDSquadron Mini RISC-V development board.
 The ALU should support fundamental arithmetic and logic operations such as addition, subtraction, AND, OR, and XOR.
 You will define the ALU architecture, determine input/output requirements, and plan the pin mapping.
-A functional block diagram should be created to illustrate the internal structure of the ALU.
-The final design document, including an overview of ALU functionality, supported operations, and expected results, must be uploaded to your GitHub repository.</summary>
+A functional block diagram should be created to illustrate the internal structure of the ALU.</summary>
 <br>